Security

 Any public-facing trust material is simplified or redacted to preserve the important signal without exposing client details, environment specifics, or security-sensitive diagrams.

-The strongest current proof is rigor: governed operating models, secure-by-design architecture, service-operating structures, evaluation thinking, and redacted artifacts that support review without drifting into unverified compliance or ROI claims.
+The strongest current signal is rigor: governed operating models, secure-by-design architecture, service-operating structures, evaluation thinking, and redacted artifacts that support review without drifting into unsupported claims.